spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-content-bundle.md

      --cluster-definition-profile-ids <CLUSTER_PROFILE_IDS>
     ```

-    Compared with the previous command, this command has two additional flags:
+    Compared with the previous command, this command has two additional flags.

     | Flag                               | Description                                                           |
     | ---------------------------------- | --------------------------------------------------------------------- |